Allo{SR}$^2$: Rectifying One-Step Super-Resolution to Stay Real via Allomorphic Generative Flows: Methodology

 By explicitly initializing the SR trajectory at $t^*$, we establish a physically grounded starting state that directly bypasses the highly noisy integration region $t \in (t^*, 1]$.
-Crucially, this initialization forces the subsequent SR flow to closely adhere to the original generative vector field, thereby preventing catastrophic forgetting of the pre-trained priors during fine-tuning.
+Crucially, this initialization forces the subsequent SR flow to closely adhere to the original generative velocity field, thereby preventing catastrophic forgetting of the pre-trained prior during fine-tuning.